odoo/odoo/doc/workflows.rst

 '''''''

 In addition to a condition, a transition can specify a signal name.
-When such signal name is present, the transition is not taken directly, even if the condition evaluates to ``True``.
+When such a signal name is present, the transition is not taken directly, even if the condition evaluates to ``True``.
 Instead the transition blocks, waiting to be woken up.

 In order to wake up a transition with a defined signal name, the signal must be sent to the workflow instance.
-A common way to send a signal is to use a button in the user interface, using the element ``<button/>`` with the signal name as the ``name`` attribute of the button.
-Once the button is clicked,
+A common way to send a signal is to use a button in the user interface, using the element ``<button/>`` with the signal name as the attribute ``name`` of the button.
+Once the button is clicked, the signal is sent to the workflow instance of the current record.

 .. note:: The condition is still evaluated when the signal is sent to the
     workflow instance.